FrodeSolheim/fs-uae.net/README.md

 - `_scraped` - Contains a scraped copy of the old fs-uae.net wordpress site as of 2025-09-06.
 - `templates/scraped` - Contains jinja2 templates based on the scraped pages (header and footer) are extracted to common templates (etc).

+## Known issues

+- The documentation (from .md files) often contains links which don't resolve after processing to html.
+Partially because the website uses a file.md -> directory/ structure for the generated site.
+Ideally, there would be a link format which made sense/works both when reading/browsing the .md files directly, and when the using the generated site.
+But on the surface, it does not look like that's going to work, and the links must either be changed in source, or they need to be transformed someshow before/when generating the website.